nathancarter/gap-pkg-groupexplorer/to-do-list.md

 Easy extensions of existing features:

- * Add to a CD arrows for chosen elements
  * Support highlighting a single element and its orbit
  * Showing normalizers: highlight $H$ and all of its cosets that sit within $N_G(H)$ as a partition (leaving everything outside the